Ruchitha2018/frontend-interview/Redux/Redux.md

 ```

 ### Lifecycle Actions

 - pending: Starts the async call (e.g., set loading state).
 - fulfilled: Completes successfully (e.g., update data).
 - rejected: Fails (e.g., update error).

 ### Advantages

 - Simplifies async logic (no need for manual action types).
 - Manages loading, success, and error states automatically.
 - Provides built-in error handling with thunkAPI.rejectWithValue.

+###

+View → Dispatch Action → Reducer → Update State → Reflect in View

+Detailed Text Representation of Redux Flow

+1. React Component (View)
+   Purpose: The starting point where the user interacts with the application.
+This could be a button click, form submission, etc.
+   Action Trigger: When an event occurs (e.g., a button click), a function in the React component calls dispatch() to send an action.
+   Example:

+javascript
+Copy code
+const handleClick = () => {
+dispatch({ type: 'INCREMENT', payload: 1 });
+}; 2.
+Dispatch Action
+What Happens:
+dispatch() is a method provided by the Redux store.
+It sends an action object to the store, describing the change you want to make.
+Example:

+javascript
+Copy code
+dispatch({ type: 'INCREMENT', payload: 1 });
+Action Object:

+A plain JavaScript object that must have a type property and optional payload for additional data.
+javascript
+Copy code
+{ type: 'INCREMENT', payload: 1 } 3.
+Action
+What Happens:
+The dispatched action reaches the Redux store.
+The store forwards it to the reducer(s) for processing.
+Key Points:

+Actions are plain objects.
+They describe what happened, but not how the state changes.
+4. Reducer
+What Happens:
+The store calls the reducer function with the current state and the action.
+The reducer computes the new state based on the action type and payload.
+The reducer returns the updated state.
+Key Points:

+Reducers are pure functions (no side effects).
+They must not mutate the original state but return a new one.
+Example:

+javascript
+Copy code
+const counterReducer = (state = { count: 0 }, action) => {
+switch (action.type) {
+case 'INCREMENT':
+return { ...state, count: state.count + action.payload };
+default:
+return state;
+}
+}; 5.
+Redux Store
+What Happens:
+The store updates its state with the new state returned by the reducer.
+It notifies all React components subscribed to the store.
+Key Points:

+The store acts as the central source of truth for the application state.
+Subscribed components automatically receive the latest state.
+6. Updated State
+What Happens:
+The updated state is made available to React components.
+Components re-render if they are subscribed to the updated portion of the state.

+### Redux Flow Summary

+- User Interaction:

+User clicks a button or performs an action in the React component.

+- Dispatch Action:

+The component calls dispatch() with an action object.

+- Action Received by Store:

+The Redux store forwards the action to the appropriate reducer(s).

+- Reducer Updates State:

+The reducer processes the action and computes a new state without mutating the existing state.

+- Store Updates State:

+The store replaces the old state with the new state and notifies subscribers.

+- React Component Re-Renders:

+Subscribed React components fetch the updated state and re-render to reflect the changes.